Maurice Oldfield

 Sir Maurice Oldfield GCMG CBE (16 November 1915 – 11 March 1981) was a British intelligence officer and espionage administrator.
 He served as the seventh director of the Secret Intelligence Service (MI6), from 1973 to 1978.

 Early life

 Oldfield was born on 16 November 1915 at his grandmother's farm just outside Youlgrave, a village in Derbyshire.
-He grew up at a house called Mona View in Over Haddon.
-He was the first of 11 children of Joseph Oldfield, tenant farmer, and his wife, Ada Annie Dicken.
+He grew up at a house called Mona View in Over Haddon and was the first of 11 children of Joseph Oldfield, a tenant farmer, and his wife, Ada Annie Dicken.

-He was educated at Lady Manners School at the nearby market town of Bakewell, before winning a scholarship to the Victoria University of Manchester, where he stayed at Hulme Hall.
+He was educated at Lady Manners School in the nearby market town of Bakewell, before winning a scholarship to the Victoria University of Manchester, where he stayed at Hulme Hall.
 There, he studied under the historian A. J. P. Taylor and specialised in medieval history.
-He graduated with a first class degree and was elected to a fellowship.
+He graduated with a first-class degree and was elected to a fellowship.

 Intelligence career

 During the Second World War, Oldfield joined the British Army.
 Initially a sergeant in Army Field Security (which was absorbed into the Intelligence Corps in 1940), he was commissioned as a second lieutenant in the Intelligence Corps in July 1943.
 Most of his wartime service was in Egypt at the headquarters of SIME (Security Intelligence Middle East) in Cairo.
 This was primarily a counter-intelligence organisation, the role of which was to detect hostile agents in the region and counter their activities.

 By the end of the war, Oldfield had been promoted to major.
 In 1946, he was awarded an MBE.

 After the war, Oldfield joined the Secret Intelligence Service (SIS), commonly known as MI6.
 From 1947 to 1949, he was deputy to Brigadier Douglas Roberts, the head of counter-intelligence, with whom he had served in Egypt during the war.
 After two postings to Singapore (the first as deputy head, the second as head of the SIS regional headquarters) he was appointed a CBE.
 From 1959, he spent four years as the SIS representative in Washington, D.C.
 This was a key post, important for the maintenance of good relations between the SIS and the Central Intelligence Agency.
 On his return, he became director of counter-intelligence and deputy to the Chief of the Secret Intelligence Service Sir Dick White.
 Oldfield was passed over for promotion when Sir John Rennie succeeded White in 1968.
 He eventually became director when Rennie resigned in 1973; he held this post until his retirement in 1978.